emmercm/www/src/blog/_confidence-is-worth-something.md

 I ended up writing more than 40 integration tests for 7 pairs of endpoints that had spies for 11 DBs, message brokers, and other services.
 I found that one of the pairs of endpoints had multiple behavior differences that would have been client-visible.

 The rest of the endpoints?
-Entirely fine, no changes necessary.
-We hoped that was the case, but we didn't
+Entirely fine, no changes were necessary, the new endpoint behaved like the old.
+We _hoped_ that was the case, but we didn't _know_ that.
+We needed _confidence_.

 ## Future
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNTk0NDgxMSw3NTk1MjYxMzMsMjEwOT
+eyJoaXN0b3J5IjpbLTE5OTY2NDIwNjEsNzU5NTI2MTMzLDIxMD
-Y1NzEzMCwxODU0NTY3NzcwLDE3MDc0MzA3OTAsLTQ5NjI5NjUx
+k2NTcxMzAsMTg1NDU2Nzc3MCwxNzA3NDMwNzkwLC00OTYyOTY1
-LC0zMzk3OTgyNjcsLTIzMTM0MDI4MiwtMTY0MTI1Njc5MSwtMT
+MSwtMzM5Nzk4MjY3LC0yMzEzNDAyODIsLTE2NDEyNTY3OTEsLT
-AwNjE0MDQ2NF19
+EwMDYxNDA0NjRdfQ==
 -->